SorinC6/Calculator/README.md

 This project is written in Ecplipse.

 A simple calculator whith easy code.
-I created an interface using SWING
+Has a Swing built interface